Better Late Than Never: Formulating and Benchmarking Recommendation Editing: Introduction

 To bridge the gap, this study concentrates on improving and evaluating the performance of recommendation editing.
 Our investigation unfolds across three critical dimensions.
-Firstly, we delve into the formulation of the recommendation editing problem and introduce three important editing objectives designed to evaluate the effectiveness of recommendation editing from various perspectives in Section~\ref{sec-pd}.
+Firstly, we delve into the recommendation editing problem formulation and \textit{three} evaluation metrics designed to gauge the effectiveness of recommendation editing from various perspectives in Section~\ref{sect:evaluation}.
 Subsequently, in Section~\ref{sect:method}, we explore the editing loss functions, a simple yet effective strong baseline, tailored for recommendation editing.
-Finally, a comprehensive benchmark with various baselines borrowing from other domains is thoroughly examined in Section~\ref{sect:exp_set} and ~\ref{sect:exp}.
+Finally, a comprehensive benchmark with various baselines borrowing from other domains is thoroughly examined in Section~\ref{sect:exp}.
 We demonstrate the effectiveness of our proposed methods after editing, thereby mitigating the issue of unsuitable recommendations.
 Our work aims to bridge the gap in current research by offering a comprehensive benchmark of RSs' performance when tasked with the complex challenge of recommendation editing.
 We outline the major contributions below. \begin{itemize}[topsep=0pt,partopsep=0pt, leftmargin=*] \item This study introduces the concept of recommendation editing to recommendation systems, aiming to rectify erroneous recommendations made by well-trained models.
-It highlights the significance of addressing this issue for the development of responsible recommendation systems. \item We have established three key objectives for recommendation editing and have further developed three evaluation metrics to measure the performance of recommendation editing.
-These metrics enable a comprehensive assessment of its effectiveness. \item Our research benchmarks a series of recommendation editing methods, most of which draw inspiration from model editing techniques in the NLP field and incremental learning.
+It highlights the significance of addressing this issue for the development of responsible recommendation systems. \item We have developed three evaluation metrics specifically designed to measure the performance of recommendation editing.
+These metrics enable a comprehensive assessment of its effectiveness. \item Our research benchmarks a series of recommendation editing methods, most of which draw inspiration from model editing techniques in the NLP field.
 Additionally, we propose a simple yet effective baseline method, named EFT, for recommendation editing and conduct a comparative analysis of various approaches. \end{itemize}